 }

-Here expression is a boolean expression (true or false).
+Here, the expression is a Boolean expression (true or false).

-If the expression is evaluated correctly, the statements inside the if body (statements in parentheses) are executed.
+If the expression is evaluated correctly, the statements inside the if body (in parentheses) are executed.

-If the expression is evaluated incorrectly, the statements inside the if body will not be executed.
+If the expression is incorrectly assessed, the statements inside the if body will not be executed.

 How does the if statement work?